kermorvant/ml/naivebayes_text.md

-# Document classification
+# Naive Bayes

+## A simple example on a toy problem

 Automatic text classification is one of the standard Machine Learning applications.
-The first service based on Machine Learing used by almost every internet users concern text classification : spam filtering.
+Spam filtering was the first service based on Machine Learing used by almost every internet users.

-## A simple example on a toy problem

 You want to build a email classification system for your company using a Naive Bayes classifier.
 Emails must be classified into 2 different classes : *membership* or *complaint*.